siljawalenius/siljawalenius/README.md

 I'm Silja (she/her) - a coder and designer based out of Toronto, Canada.
 I'm currently studying engineering and designing websites.
 I love learning more about sustainable tech, and finding intersections between my architecture and engineering studies.

-🔭 I’m currently working on ...  a bunch of small shaders projects, and ReMade Earth (coming soon!)
+🔭 I’m currently working on ...  a bunch of small shaders projects, and a three js solar system

 🌱 I’m currently learning ...
-ThreeJS and Shaders (with <a href = "https://www.superhi.com/"> SuperHi </a> )
+ThreeJS and Shaders

 🧚 Next on the list ... experimenting with circuits